Last Updated on by

 The Cardboard also comes with a magnet used to control the phone by using your smartphone’s magnetometer.

 What really sets the Google Cardboard apart is that it is very accessible and affordable, and fast, too.
-It gives you a chance to try out virtual reality for less than $20 (For the latest prices and discounts, check here) and you do not even have to take longer than five minutes to set it up.
+It gives you a chance to try out virtual reality for a very low price (For the latest prices and discounts, check here) and you do not even have to take longer than five minutes to set it up.

 What could be better